Damirbek45/pyASCI/README.md

-Description
+Description:

-This project uses cv2 and pygame(with numpy to make better performance) to convert mp4 videos into ascii(with changable detalisation).You can also add mp3 file for audio.
+This project uses opencv-python and pygame to convert mp4 videos/images into ascii(with changable detalisation).You can also add mp3 file for audio when you pick videos.
-Controls - up/down to choose asci size(the lower - more details but loading is slower),ESC after loading to exit video.

-Installation
+Select a video/image file, pick a preset chars options(or create your own) and pick a size.
+You can exit with ESC in any moment after selecting font size.
+Videos/audio will loop infinitely.

+Installation:
 To use this project:

 1)git clone https://github.com/Damirbek45/testing1.git
 2)cd testing1
+3)Install dependencies in requirements.txt

-3)Run the work_version.py
+4)Run the work_version.py

+Or else you could use .exe file if you're interested.

 Contributing